Are Law Firms Adopting Technology and Innovation, and If Not, Why Not?

 What did the firms use their improved or increased use of existing tech for?
 The majority are using it to manage and process work (51%), interact with clients (48%) and attract new clients (28%).

-The tech that could really benefit firms is being under-utilised at present, with only 24% using model documents and templates on their website, 10% using an interactive website to generate legal docs in response to client input, 15% using portals for client matter status updates, and 6% using chatbots.
+As a result, the tech that could really benefit firms is being under-utilised at present.
+With only 24% using model documents and templates on their website.
+Only 10% using an interactive website to generate legal docs in response to client input.
+And only 15% using portals for client matter status updates, and 6% using chatbots.

 Approximately 20% of firms claim that they are planning on using those under-utilised tech categories that aren’t already.

 But the vast majority have no plans on adopting some of the most useful tech that could streamline a lot of those processes.
-Those non-adopters said that the reasons their firms would not be using any LawTech were that it wasn’t a strategic priority (47%), lack of capital (50%), lack of consumer appetite (50%), and lack of staff expertise (42%).
+Those non-adopters said that the reasons their firms would not be using any LawTech were:

 What are the perceived risks to LawTech?